Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 This Evaluation section has the following interactions listing items:

-* **Date**: Shows the date and time that an interaction has started.
+* **Date**: This displays the date and time that an interaction has started.

-* **Actions**: Shows the list of bookmarks assigned to an interaction, which you can filter and assign coaching for later reference.
+* **Actions**: This displays the list of bookmarks assigned to an interaction, which you can filter and assign coaching for later reference.

-* **Queues**: Shows the completed queue interaction and its origin.
+* **Queues**: This displays the completed queue interaction and its origin.

-* **Kore Evaluation Score**: This shows the Kore Evaluation score (Auto QA Score) for the interaction based on the relevant evaluation form.
+* **Kore Evaluation Score**: This displays the Kore Evaluation score (Auto QA Score) for the interaction based on the relevant evaluation form.

-* **Supervisor Audit Score**: Shows the Supervisor Audited score if the interaction has already been audited or manually evaluated.
+* **Supervisor Audit Score**: This displays the Supervisor Audited score if the interaction has already been audited or manually evaluated.

-* **Sentiment Score**: This shows the system-generated sentiment score for the interaction based on the context of what the customer said in the interaction (keywords and emotions about that topic).
+* **Sentiment Score**: This displays the system-generated sentiment score for the interaction based on the context of what the customer said in the interaction (keywords and emotions about that topic).

-* **Date Range Selection**: This allows you to filter the date range options for agent conversation interactions, with the default setting always showing the last 7 days.
+* **Date Range Selection**: This allows you to filter the date range options for agent conversation interactions, with the default setting always displaying the last 7 days.

 * **Bookmarks**: Allows you to filter the saved bookmark interactions that an agent has handled.
 This filters only the specific agent's interactions that have been bookmarked for coaching by the supervisor and need to be audited properly.
 This populates only the bookmarks that are audited in the agent dashboard.